 When in possession of larger quantities of cannabis, proper storage is critical to both keep your weed fresh and maintain the terpene profile.

 Improper storage might dry out your cannabis, making the smoke harsh and diminishing the flavor greatly.
 Too much humidity may cause mold formation as well, which can be potentially toxic for your lungs.
 Always keep your cannabis container out of the sunlight and in a cool and temperate environment.

 Particularly for sizes this big, the classic zip-top bag may is definitely not best way to store your cannabis.
-Make sure to check out our article on how to keep your weed fresh for the best tips on getting the most out of your bud.
+Make sure to check out our article on

 How Many Joints Can I Expect to Roll With an Ounce/28 Grams?

 In weed weights measurement, your ounce should give you a full 28 grams of cannabis.
 An ounce of cannabis should easily get most, if not all, smokers through a month worth of weed supply.
 That’s over 50 cannabis blunts, and potentially close to a hundred small personal joints.
 If you’re a smoker who likes to pack a bowl daily, you should expect this quantity of bud to last quite a while!

 Again, the quality of buds you decide to buy and where you acquire your weed will affect the price you pay for a cannabis ounce.
 A cheaper bag of discounted marijuana bud might cost you $150 USD to $200 USD, while AAA quality can easily cost you up to $300 USD or more.

 ¼ of a Pound of Weed (The “Quarter Pound” or “QP”)